Specialization: Economic Development

 Students must also take three additional courses (minimum of 12 credit hours total) in their particular interest area in economic development from the School of City and Regional Planning, the School of Public Policy, other Georgia Tech units, or at Georgia State University.
 Available courses include:

-CP 6611 Real Estate Finance and Development
+- CP 6611 Real Estate Finance and Development (annual)

-PUBP 6415 Technology, Regions, and Policy (offered biennially)
+- PUBP 6415 Technology, Regions, and Policy

-ECON 6360 Development Economics
+- ECON 6360 Development Economics

-GSU ECON8600 Economics of Development (international course)
+- GSU ECON8600 Economics of Development (international course)

 Other related courses of interest to those studying economic development include those in community development, labor economics, urban economics, public finance, real estate, science and technology policy, housing, and international development.
 Students can customize the electives they take in the economic development field, and also combine their interests in economic development with other concentrations.